Robertpm0/NhlGameSummary/README.md

 # NhlGameSummary
-made with streamlit and nhl api
+Made with streamlit and nhl api
+This is an NHL playoff Game from the 2023/2024 season made with streamlit
+# Note

-some data is hard coded and others is imported fron the  nhl api
+Some data is hard coded and others is imported fron the  nhl api

 # How to Run: